ivancuric/idf-code-challenge/readme.md

 Install with `yarn install` or `npm install` and run `yarn start` or `npm start`.
 The server should run on `localhost:3000` hosting files from `/dist/html`.

-The pages are therefore available on the following urls:
+The pages will then available on the following urls:

 **Images:** [http://localhost:3000/images](http://localhost:3000/images)
 **Widget:** [http://localhost:3000/widget](http://localhost:3000/widget)